TheAcharya/MarkersExtractor/CONTRIBUTING.md

 For code owners/maintainers, the following release spec is used:

 1. Unit tests must pass
+2. Ensure package dependencies are set to version numbers and not branch names.
-2. Perform the following file modifications:
+3. Perform the following file modifications:
    - Update the version number string literal in `Sources/markers-extractor-cli/Version.swift`
    - Update root `CHANGELOG.md`
      - with a condensed bullet-point list of changes/fixes/improvements according to its established format